 Skip to main content

-The Lesser Antillean iguana is a critically endangered lizard from the Caribbean.
-This tree-dwelling herbivore is under severe threat, due in part to hunting of the animal and the arrival of the closely related green iguana.
-That is why Rotterdam Zoo is committed to protecting this special species.
+On a high branch in the Windward Islands of the Antilles, a reptile basks in the evening sun.
+This Lesser Antillean iguana is a rare sight: it is only found on a few islands in the world.
+But these herbivores are becoming increasingly difficult to find.
+The lizard species is under severe pressure, partly due to hunting and the arrival of the closely related green iguana.
+That is why Rotterdam Zoo is committed to protecting this critically endangered species.

 Iguana delicatissima